-I am a Computational Physicist at Lawrence Livermore National Laboratory.
-I develop high-performance multi-physics simulation code on heterogenous architectures, in particular high-order Arbitrary Lagrangian-Eulerian (ALE) finite element methods for magnetohydrodynamics (MHD) simulations, as part of the Multiphysics on Advanced Platforms Project (MAPP).
-I am also exploring new frontiers in the simulation of quantum systems in cosmology such as fuzzy dark matter.
+I am a computational research scientist and software engineer at the Flatiron Institute, Center for Computational Astrophysics interested in developing software for scalable high-performance multi-physics simulations integrated with modern AI techniques.
+Prior to joining the foundation, I was a computational physicist at the Lawrence Livermore National Laboratory where I developed high-performance multi-physics simulation code on heterogenous architectures, in particular high-order Arbitrary Lagrangian-Eulerian (ALE) finite element methods for magnetohydrodynamics (MHD) simulations, as part of the Multiphysics on Advanced Platforms Project (MAPP).
+I also have in interest in simulating cosmological dark matter models, such as fuzzy dark matter.

 I completed my PhD in Astrophysics 2017 at Harvard University under the advisorship of Lars Hernquist.
 During my PhD, I designed a finite volume moving mesh MHD code, and applied it to study structure formation and magnetic field growth in the interstellar medium and in cosmological settings.
 My physics modules were implemented into the Arepo code.
 I received an AB in Mathematics and Astrophysics in 2012 from Harvard.

-My research interests span a broad range of topics, including multi-physics simulations, cosmology, galaxy evolution, black hole physics, turbulence, numerical methods, computer visualization, and machine learning/AI.
+My research interests include multi-physics simulations, cosmology, galaxy evolution, black hole physics, turbulence, numerical methods, computer visualization, and machine learning/AI.

-I grew up in Hawaii and I love the outdoors.
+I grew up in Hawaii and I enjoy spending time in the outdoors.

 Download my curriculum vitae (CV) [.pdf]